Sufficient conditions for quantum advantage in random access code protocols with two-qubit states: Introduction

-To put it succinctly, a $n\xrightarrow{p}m$ RAC task is a two party information theoretic task where a sender/encoder (Alice) is in possession of a bit string of length $n$ and she communicates to a receiver/decoder (Bob) another bit string of length $m$ ($m < n$), encoding the information of the $n$ bit string \cite{W83} in such a way that Bob can guess any of the $n$ bits with probability at least $p$~\cite{W83,AA+08}.
-Restricting ourselves to the $n\xrightarrow{p} 1$ RAC task, in the quantum regime, this can be implemented using either qubit communication or a classical bit communication~\cite{AA+08} and a shared bipartite qubit state~\cite{PZ10}.
-Here we focus on the latter variant, considering only the $2\xrightarrow{p} 1$ and $3\xrightarrow{p} 1$ versions of RAC.
-Coincidentally, the other version of quantum RAC was conceived hand in hand with the field of quantum information \cite{W83}.
-In order to highlight the general importance of RAC, this task has been adapted for multifaceted applications ranging from random number generation \cite{LY+11}, network coding theory \cite{HI+06}, quantum key distribution \cite{PB11} to dimension witnessing \cite{WC+08} and self-testing \cite{TK+18}.
-From the foundational perspective, we note that a version of RAC in generalized probability theory \cite{SW08} studied with respect to PR box \cite{GH+14} helps lent itself to the characterization of quantum theory from information theoretic principles~\cite{PP+09}.
-Both quantum versions of the RAC protocols have been experimentally demonstrated \cite{SB+09,WX+19}.
+An $n\xrightarrow{p}m$ RAC is a two-party communication protocol in which a sender-encoder (Alice) is supplied with a bit-string of length $n$, and the receiver-decoder (Bob) is asked to give the value of a randomly selected bit of Alice, upon receiving from her $m < n$ classical bits of communication.
+Bob's answers are required to be correct with probability at least $p$, i.e. $p$ is the worst-case success probability of the RAC protocol~\cite{W83,AA+08}.
+Quantum RACs utilise quantum bits to outperform the best classical protocols and have been adapted for multifaceted applications ranging from random number generation \cite{LY+11}, network coding theory \cite{HI+06}, quantum key distribution \cite{PB11} to dimension witnessing \cite{WC+08} and self-testing \cite{TK+18}.
+From the foundational perspective, a version of RAC in the context of generalized probability theory \cite{SW08}, studied for the Popescu-Rohrlich (PR) box~\cite{GH+14}, facilitates partial characterization of quantum theory from information theoretic principles~\cite{PP+09,p19}.